-In a small pot with 1/4 cup of boiling water over medium high heat, add the broccoli.
-Cook for for 3-8 minutes until your desired tenderness.
+In a small pot with 1/4 cup of boiling water over medium-high heat, add the broccoli.
+Cook for 3-8 minutes until your desired tenderness.

 Give the skillet a twirl so the butter can coat the entire skillet.
 Add the steaks.
 You may have to add the beef steaks in batches.
 Do not overcrowd the skillet or the steaks may steam.
 Do not move or disturb the beef steaks.
 Let them cook for 30-45 seconds on each side.
 Remove the steaks and place them in foil and cover.

-In the same skillet you cooked the steaks in, heat the remaining butter over medium high heat.
+In the same skillet, heat the remaining butter over medium-high heat.
 Once the butter has melted add the garlic and red crushed pepper.
 Cook for 30 seconds or until fragrant.
 Add the heavy whipping cream and stir scraping up the bits from the pan.
 Add the beef steaks back into the skillet then add the broccoli.
 Toss to coat the beef steaks and broccoli in the garlic butter cream sauce.
 Serve immediately with mashed or baked potatoes.